B.S. I Love You

 B.S.
 I Love You is a 1971 American comedy-drama film directed and written by Steven Hilliard Stern and starring Peter Kastner.
 The style of the film is like many others of its era, taking its cues from The Graduate and the raunchiness of the early 1970s, as Kastner plays a youthful TV commercials producer whose quest in life is to bed as many women as possible, while trying to remain faithful to his childhood sweetheart who remains in tow, awaiting the day they will marry.

 The film was released to little or no fanfare, and remains today a curious relic from the early 1970s.
 It is extremely hard to find, as it was never released on VHS and has not been released on DVD as of December 2018.
 It runs on the Fox Movie Channel from time to time, but it is an edited version (it runs 89 minutes, excising 10 minutes from the original theater release print).

+Plot

+A female executive, who is the head of an advertising agency on Madison Avenue, has slept her way to the top and now sets her sights on a young advertising executive.
+He succumbs to her seductions, ensuring his rise up the corporate ladder of success.